Collection of essays

 Analysis carried out by Bristol City Council following 'Banksy v the Museum' at Bristol City Art Gallery & Museum in 2009 (bankrolled by the artist), demonstrated the extent of economic and cultural benefits resulting from the project for the city.
-In her essay, Kath makes the point that this data clearly illustrates that Bristol must invest more in local talent to gain future return.
+In my essay, I make the point that this data clearly illustrates that Bristol must invest more in local talent to gain future return.

-To illustrate her argument, Kath explores the importance of 'Banksy v Bristol Museum' and the RWA exhibition, 'Crimes of Passion: Street Art in Bristol', which immediately preceded it, in the context of the international street art movement.
+To illustrate my argument, I explore the importance of 'Banksy v Bristol Museum' and the RWA exhibition, 'Crimes of Passion: Street Art in Bristol', which immediately preceded it, in the context of the international street art movement.